 One-on-One Therapy Sessions

-The sessions are hands-on treatments which include Myofascial Release techniques and the promoting of independence through education in self-treatment techniques, body mechanics, strength & flexibility and postural awareness.
-The goal is to work together to decrease pain and return you to enjoyable activities.
+The sessions are hands-on treatments which include Myofascial Release techniques and the promoting of independence through education in self-treatment strategies, body mechanics, strength & flexibility and postural awareness.
+Our goal is to work together to decrease pain and return you to a full and active lifestyle.

 Contact the Rehabilitation Department